 New Vaccine Introduction

-In support of USAID’s efforts to help vaccinate 300 million children by 2020, we provide focused technical assistance to prepare countries for the smooth and successful introduction of new, lifesaving vaccines.
+In support of USAID’s efforts to help vaccinate 300 million children by 2020 and reach underserved populations, MCSP provides focused technical assistance to prepare countries for the smooth and successful introduction of new, lifesaving vaccines.
+Since 2014, we have supported 25 vaccine introductions* and scale-ups in 10 Gavi-eligible countries.
 This technical assistance builds on the work of MCSP’s predecessor program – the Maternal and Child Health Integrated Program – applying lessons learned from assisting in 24 introductions of new vaccines* in 13 Gavi-eligible countries.

-The Program strengthens country capacity to introduce new vaccines that have the potential to dramatically reduce the burden of disease and protect children against vaccine preventable diseases.
-We work in close partnership with Ministries of Health to:
+MCSP strengthens country capacity to introduce new vaccines with equitably high coverage that have the potential to dramatically reduce the burden of disease and protect children against vaccine preventable diseases.
+We provide technical assistance and work in close partnership with ministries of health to:

 - Update comprehensive multi-year plans;

 - Build capacity and train health officials;